 The Louisiana Young Readers' Choice program was founded in 1999 with the first award given in 2000.
-Participation in this program has climbed from 5,485 votes the first year to over 29,000 students participating in 2009.
+Louisiana’s young people have read nearly 1.4 million books and cast 438,000 votes in the 24 years since the program began.
 The purpose of the program is to foster a love of reading in the children of Louisiana by motivating them to participate in the recognition of outstanding books.
 The lists are well-balanced selections of high-quality fiction, nonfiction, and poetry.
 Now entering its 24th year, the program continues to encourage Louisiana’s youth to read for pleasure.
 The Louisiana Young Readers’ Choice Award is a reading enrichment program of the Louisiana Center for the Book in the State Library with additional support from the following sponsors:

 3-5th Grade